AdamJeddy/AdamJeddy.github.io/README.md

    - Review page where I recommend my favourite Japanese animated series.

 8. Contact
-   - A form which you can fill up which basically sends me an email so you can get in contact with me.
+   - A form which sends me an email so you can get in contact with me.